scholz-lab/GlowTracker/docs/software/code_explanation.md

 ---
-title: 3.2 Code Explanation
+title: 4.2 How does tracking work?
 layout: default
-parent: 3.
+parent: 4.
 Software
 nav_order: 2
 ---

-# Code Explanation
+# How does tracking work?

 ## Tracking
 <p align="justify">